 We DID make it to Tu-Lu’s, Nizza, and Risotteria, as well as a place I hadn’t heard of called Stogo.

 Risotteria.
 This restaurant has been recommended to me by so many people, I just had to go.
-They’re not 100% gluten free, but I did extensive research.
+They were not 100% gluten free when we went, but I did extensive research.
 A lot of good reviews.
 A lot of bad reviews.
 To be expected in the food business.
 But what made me more confident is that every single bad review I found was because someone didn’t like what they ordered, they didn’t like their server, they didn’t like the very close quarters in which you are seated.
 But I didn’t find one that said they got sick after eating there.

 Risotteria ended up being my choice of places the night we were to meet-up with a good friend whom I hadn’t seen since about the time I went gluten free.
 I remembered that he’d learned he was dairy intolerant, so I wanted to be sure to pick a place that we could both enjoy.
 They do gluten free, dairy free, and vegetarian.
 Their disclaimer says that they strive to be 100% gluten free, but there’s always risk of cross-contamination in their supply line.
 Although their menu gives the impression of few dairy free options, my friend discovered (from our very helpful – and also dairy free – server) that quite a lot of the dishes which were not inherently dairy free could be prepared that way.